 [parent] The complex element information item which contains this information item in its [children] member.
 In the root element of an information set this member is empty.

 [schema] String.
 A reference to a schema component associated with this information item, if any.
-If not empty, the value must be an absolute or relative Schema Component Designator [SCD].
+If not empty, the value MUST be an absolute or relative Schema Component Designator [SCD].

 [valid] Boolean.
 True if the element is valid as determined by a DFDL implementation that performs validation checking.
 A complex element information item is not valid if any of its [children] are not valid.
 Empty if validation is not enabled.